RamonJul/bamazon/README.md

 For this level the user has the following options

 ### View
-For this option the user sees the same table as the
+For this option the user sees the same table as the customer.
+The only addage is that they would also see the cost of the products

 ### Filtered View
+This option prompts the user to enter an upper limit and the code will return products with quantity below that

 ### Restock
+This option allows the user to restock how a specific product

 ### Add new Product
+This option will enter a new prodcut into the table

 ## Supervisor Level